Have you decided to bring the watch back to your wardrobe but are overwhelmed by the many types of watches?

 The only clothing you can’t wear a dress watch with is super casual or sporty ensembles.
 The disconnect would be far too great.

-Can you guess the original use for this watch?
+Can you guess the original use of this watch?
 It wasn’t just created for a waterproof timepiece when diving.

 Divers use these watches to keep a close eye on their dive time, knowing when they are nearly out of oxygen.